awkwardengineer/time-blocker/3-project-plans/079-refactor-and-migration-plan.md

 - **Testing rigor**: Comprehensive testing before removing feature flag
 - **User impact**: Migration should be invisible (no functionality changes)
 - **Performance**: Must meet or exceed old implementation

+### Benefits of Refactoring for Future Migration

+After refactoring, migrating to a new drag-and-drop library will be significantly easier:

+1. **Isolated Library Code**: All `svelte-dnd-action`-specific code will be in:
+   - `dragAdapter.js` - wraps library API
+   - `dragDetectionUtils.js` - library-specific DOM queries
+   - No library code in components

+2. **Standardized Interfaces**: Components use standardized interfaces:
+   - `createDragZone()` instead of `use:dndzone`
+   - `handleDragConsider()` / `handleDragFinalize()` instead of library events
+   - `isDragActive()` instead of DOM queries

+3. **Minimal Component Changes**: When migrating:
+   - Components remain unchanged (they use adapter interface)
+   - Only adapter layer needs updating
+   - Detection utilities need updating (but interface stays same)
+   - Handlers may need minor updates (but structure stays same)

+4. **Testability**: Extracted handlers are easier to test:
+   - Pure functions can be unit tested
+   - Adapter can be mocked for component tests
+   - Keyboard drag logic can be tested independently

+5. **Reduced Risk**:
+   - Can test new library alongside old one (via feature flag)
+   - Incremental migration possible (tasks first, then lists)
+   - Rollback is easier (just swap adapter implementation)

+**Estimated Migration Effort After Refactoring:**
+- Without refactoring: ~2-3 weeks (update all components, fix all edge cases)
+- With refactoring: ~3-5 days (update adapter + detection utils, test handlers)